mpj5292/node-magicmirror/README.md

 MagicMirror
 ===========

 This is a port of [MagicMirror](https://github.com/MichMich/MagicMirror) to node.js.
 The super magic interface of a personal Magic Mirror.
-More information about this project can be found on my [blog](http://michaelteeuw.nl/tagged/magicmirror).
+More information about this project can be found on this [blog](http://michaelteeuw.nl/tagged/magicmirror).

 #Differences to the original project